syedumerahmedcode/indices-of-two-numbers/README.md

 In case no indices are found which collectively form the target sum, a suitable message is returned.

+## Technologies Used

+- Java 11

+## Commands

+To compile and test, please checkout the project on your local machine and run _main method_ in the Executor class.

 ## Contribution

 Feature requests, issues, pull requests and questions are welcome.